-The TORNADO[TM]2MX2 Secure RSA/ECC library v1.0 (optional) TORNADO[TM]2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The TORNADO[TM]2MX2 Secure RSA/ECC library v1.0 is a software library built on the TORNADO[TM]2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+- 14 The TOE software comprises the following components: - The TORNADO 2MX2 ACCELERATOR Secure RSA/ECC library (optional) TORNADO 2MX2 ACCELERATOR is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+The TORNADO 2MX2 ACCELERATOR Secure RSA/ECC library is a software library built on the TORNADO 2MX2 ACCELERATOR coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

 The RSA functions of the library included in the TOE are: